st4rdog/st4rdog.github.io/_references/programming/inheritance.md

 subtitle : "How to use inheritance when making your game." author   : aStardog

+# IMAGES
+bg-img-path  : "/imgs/tutorials/game/monster-catcher/001.jpg"
+bg-img-scale : 250%

 # OPTIONS - REFERENCE
 isAvailable    : true
 type           : programming
-img            : ""
+rel-tutorials  :
-rel-references : ""
+rel-references :

 # OPTIONS - GENERAL
 isHidden : false
 ---
 Inheritance allows you to share information amongst child Classes.
 Just like a human baby can share attributes of its parents (hair colour, etc).

-When to Use?
+## When to Use?

-When you don't want to repeat code.
+* When you don't want to repeat code.
-Inherit from a Class to gain access to the functionality you need.
+* Inherit from a Class to gain access to the functionality you need.

-To create a different "type" of something.
+* To create a different "type" of something.
-Poodle is a type of Dog.
+  * Poodle is a type of Dog.
-Pikachu is a type of Pokemon.
+  * Pikachu is a type of Pokemon.

-Examples
+## Examples

-Dogs
+### Dogs

 All dogs can Bark().
 So, when making a Poodle and a Labrador Class, you don't want to put the same Bark() function on both of them.
 That's code duplication.

 One solution is to make a Dog Class with a Bark() Function.
 Then make the Poodle/Labrador inherit from Dog.
 They will both be able to call the Bark() function, because they now have access to the Dogs Class's public variables/functions.